ChronoLogic12/volume-climbing/README.md

 </p>

  * News
-    * This section contains informational cards giving details for current or upcoming events and activities further promoting the centre's socially driven nature.
+    * This section contains informational cards giving details for current or upcoming events and activities.
+This further promotes the centre's socially driven nature and is a simple way for returning users to check in on updates and events.
 <p align="center">
     <img src="assets/images/readme-images/news/home-news.PNG" width="600px">
 </p>